wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

 .. image:: images/image9.png

+Git Pull
+^^^^^^^^

+.. note:: ``git fetch`` can be used when the user does not wish to automatically merge into the current working branch

+This command retrieves the history or commits from the remote repository.
+When the remote contains work you do not have, it will attempt to automatically merge.
+See :ref:`docs/software/basic-programming/git-getting-started:Merging`.

+Run: ``git pull``

 Git Add
 ^^^^^^^

 This command adds a selected file(s) to a commit.
-To commit every file/folder that isn't excluded via *gitignore*, type ``git add .``.
+To commit every file/folder that isn't excluded via *gitignore*.

+Run: ``git add .``.

 Git Commit
 ^^^^^^^^^^

 This command creates the commit and stores it locally.
 This saves the state and adds it to the repositories history.

+Run: ``git commit -m "type message here"``

 Git Push
 ^^^^^^^^

 Upload (Push) your local changes to the remote (Cloud)

+Run: ``git push``

 Branches
 --------